We've independently reviewed this article to make sure it's as accurate as we can make it.

 Unfortunately, even if the smoke detector is in a bad location these aren’t easy to move.
 Smoke detectors are placed very specifically by building code, and most must be interconnected to pass inspection.
 For example, a smoke detector must be outside every bedroom door, the top of any stairwell, etc.

-There Is a Lot of Steam and Humidity
+There’s a Lot of Steam and Humidity

-Steam and humidity can cause a smoke detector to go off as well.If there is someone in your house who likes to shower late at night, a lot of steam could be released from the bathroom when the door is opened.
+Excess steam and humidity could also explain why your smoke alarm keeps going off in the middle of the night.If someone in your house likes to shower late at night, a lot of steam could be released from the bathroom when the door is opened.
 As a result, the smoke detector could go off.

-Someone Burned Your Food
+Someone Burned Their Food

 Always make sure to make good use of your range vent hoods when cooking, and clean/replace their filters once or twice a year.

 If you want to get any replacement part – or see how much one would cost – click to enter your model number in the search bar below.
 Our partners at AppliancePartsPros stock almost every part with free guides on how to install them.

 The last possible reason why your smoke alarm keeps going off in the middle of the night is that small animals, like bugs, have been chewing on the alarm’s wiring.